bettiolo/apitry/README.md

 When you are happy with your changes, please run the tests on the disposable Integration environment.

-## How to test in the Integration env.?
+## How to deploy and test the Integration environment?

 ### Pre-requisites